FindNode

 Can check for null programmatically.

-Expanded Query in Detail
+Expanded Query in detail

-There are the query left that is not BQ or TP.
+There are the queries left that is not BQ or TP.
 Keys in EQ are often calculations and heuristics that involve multiple nodes.
 EQ performs the keyed functions from left to right, manipulate along the way, hopefully at the end, the ML contains nodes that users want.
 The ML is uninteresting without actions, resulting ML will be passed to actions to apply actions or extract information.
 Keys can be applied multiple times "OX:1&&OX:1" is allowed.

 Index (IX) M → O